Published online Feb 21, 2018. doi: 10.3748/wjg.v24.i7.794

 Peer-review started: December 2, 2017

 Published online: February 21, 2018

-In our experience, due to the earliest development and the highest number of viable xenografts, as well as being the experimental model with the lowest morbidity, the subcutaneous model may be the best model for experimentation in pancreatic cancer.
+In our experience, the faster development and greatest number of viable xenografts could make the subcutaneous model the best option for experimentation in pancreatic cancer.

 Core tip: Several investigations have established patient-derived xenograft models for breast, renal, head and neck cancer, and hepatocellular tumours.
 Some of these models have predicted the clinical response of a specific type of tumour to different chemotherapeutic agents.
 However, the morphological and histological features of human pancreatic cancer xenografts in experimental models have been poorly studied.
 In the present study, the effectiveness of three experimental models based on the implantation of patient pancreatic cancer in three different locations (subcutaneous, intraperitoneal and pancreatic) have been assessed for the first time.